Slow Food Cycle Sunday

 A Celebration of Farming, Food & Community.

-Slow Food Cycle Sunday, presented by Pemberton Valley Supermarket, is one of the most beloved events in the Sea-to-Sky.
+Slow Food Cycle Sunday is one of the most beloved events in the Sea-to-Sky.
 On the third Sunday of August each year, locals and visitors gather in the Pemberton Meadows for a pedal-powered celebration of local farming, food, and community.
 Cyclists are invited to cruise the 40-kilometre round-trip route along Pemberton Meadows Road, stopping at farms to enjoy local produce, artisans, live music and connecting with each other.

 Created in the spirit of sustainability, slow food, and fun, this event celebrates the land and the people who grow on it.
 Ride as much or as little as you'd like.